rssh/scala-gopher/README.md

 Also, channels can be closed.
 After this attempt to write will cause throwing 'ClosedChannelException.'
 Reading will be still possible up to 'last written value', after this attempt to read will cause the same exception.

-Note, closing channels is not mandatory; unreachable channels are garbage-collected regardless of they are closed or not.
+Note, closing channels are not mandatory; unreachable channels are garbage-collected regardless of they are closed or not.

 Channels can be buffered and unbuffered.
 In a unbuffered channel, write return control to the caller after another side actually will start processing; buffered channel force provider to wait only if internal channel buffer is full.

-Also, you can use only `Input` or `Output` interfaces, where appropriative read/write operations are defined.
+Also, you can use only `Input` or `Output` interfaces, where an appropriative read/write operations are defined.
 For `Input`, exists usual collection functions, like `map`, `zip`, `takeN`, `fold` ... etc. Scala Iterable can be represented as `channels.Input` via method `gopherApi.iterableInput`.
 Also, we can use Scala futures as channels, which produce one value and then closes.
 For obtaining such input use  `gopherApi.futureInput`.

 `|` (i.e. or) operator used for merged inputs, i.e. `(x|y).read` will read a value from channel x or y when one will be available.